bevyengine/bevy/release-content/release-notes/one_to_many_processing.md

 asset to process and write to a single file.

 Now, an asset processor can write to multiple files!
-When implementing the `Process` trait, you can call `writer_context.write_multiple` and provide the path relative to the original asset.
+When implementing the `Process` trait, you can call `writer_context.write_partial` and provide the path relative to the original asset.
 So for example, here we have a processor that reads all the lines in a file and writes them each to their own file: